maxmind/minfraud-api-python/README.rst

 Copyright and License
 ---------------------

-This software is Copyright (c) 2015 by MaxMind, Inc.
+This software is Copyright © 2015 by MaxMind, Inc.

 This is free software, licensed under the Apache License, Version 2.0.